Darktable

-Darktable (stylized as darktable) is a free and open-source photography application program and raw developer.
+Darktable (stylized as darktable) is a free and open-source photography application and raw developer.
 Rather than being a raster graphics editor like Adobe Photoshop or GIMP, it comprises a subset of image editing operations specifically aimed at non-destructive raw image post-production.
 It is primarily focused on improving a photographer's workflow by facilitating the handling of large numbers of images.
-It is freely available in versions tailored for most major Linux distributions, macOS, Solaris and Windows and is released under the GPL-3.0-or-later.
+It is freely available in versions tailored for most major Linux distributions, macOS, Solaris and Windows and is released under the GPL-3.0-or-later software license.

 Features

 Darktable involves the concept of non-destructive editing, similar to that of some other raw manipulation software.
 Rather than being immediately applied to raster data of the image, the program keeps the original image data until final rendering at the exporting stage — while parameter adjustments made by a user display in real-time.
 The program features built-in ICC profiles, GPU acceleration (based on OpenCL), and supports most common image formats.